SoftwareAG/c8y-docs/content/reference/tenants-bundle/tenant-usage-statistics.md

 JSON via MQTT specific counting details:

-* Invalid requests are counted, for example when message payload is invalid.
+* Invalid requests are counted, for example when the message payload is invalid.
 * Bulk creation requests are counted as a single "requestCount"/"deviceRequestCount" and multiple inbound data transfer count.

 ### Total inbound data transfer